 I’m a French/English nature photographer who loves oversized wool jumpers, travelling, and of course photography.
 With a Master’s in Wildlife Biology and a passion for the outdoors, I am always looking for an excuse to immerse myself in the nature.

 A really important part of my photography is that I capture as much as I can in camera – from compositions, to colours, textures, and so on.
 The beauty of photography, to me, is seeing what people can create through the lens, as opposed to through post-processing.
 So I work hard to keep post-processing to a minimal, and bring you nature the way I interpret it and experience it in the moment, representing what I saw and felt at the time of clicking the shutter.

 Photography is my way of connecting viewers to nature, and it’s an extension of myself; photography is my way of expressing how I view the world, how I interpret nature, and how I feel in the wild.
 I hope to bring you the highest quality of work, and hope that through my photos, you can loose yourself a little in nature too.

-Sicilian Strays – The stray dogs of an Italian island
+Sicilian Strays – The story of an Italian island’s dogs

-It all started when a six month old pup was laying in the vineyards clinging to his life.
-He was so emaciated he could barely walk 100m, his limbs were long and thin, his muscle wasted away and an old injury left him with a permanent limp and the inability to sit on that side of his body.
-Biscotti, as we called him, is the dog that started our want to help the stray dogs of Sicily.
+It all started when a six-month-old pup was laying in the vineyards clinging to his life.
+He was so emaciated he could barely walk 100m, his limbs were long and thin, his muscles wasted away, and an old injury left him with a permanent limp and the inability to sit on that side of his body.
+Biscotti, as we called him, is the dog that started our journey into helping the stray dogs of Sicily.

 Now, we try to raise awareness and much needed funds for the shelters that are helping the stray dogs in Sicily.
-My photography is used to spread awareness but also to share images of the dogs and pups looking for forever homes.
-It is our hope that one day we can fund a more consistent neutering programme to help the free roaming dog population on the island live healthier and safer lives.
+My photography is used to spread awareness and share images of the dogs and pups looking for forever homes.
+We hope one day to fund a more consistent neutering programme to help the free roaming dog population on the island live healthier and safer lives.